nlnwa/gowarcserver/README.md

 # Build

-Run `go build ./cmd/warc/`
+Run `go build ./cmd/warcserver/`

 # Config file

-You can configure certain aspect of gowarc with a config file.
+You can configure certain aspect of gowarcserver with a config file.
 Here are all posible fields.
-These can also be overwritten by enviournment variables with same name
+These can also be overwritten by environment variables with same name

 | Name          | Type           | Description                                                                          | Default   |